radiantearth/stac-spec/item-spec/item-spec.md

 levels or formats are not exhaustively listed in an Item, but instead are represented by related Items that are linked to, but the best practices around this are still emerging.

+#### bbox

-**bbox**: Bounding Box of the asset represented by this item using either 2D or 3D geometries, formatted according to [RFC 7946, section 5](https://tools.ietf.org/html/rfc7946#section-5).
-The length of the array must be 2*n where n is the number of dimensions.
+Bounding Box of the asset represented by this item using either 2D or 3D geometries, formatted according to [RFC 7946, section 5](https://tools.ietf.org/html/rfc7946#section-5).
+The length of the array must be 2\*n where n is the number of dimensions.
 The array contains all axes of the southwesterly most extent followed by all axes of the northeasterly most extent specified in Longitude/Latitude or Longitude/Latitude/Elevation based on [WGS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84).
 When using 3D geometries, the elevation of the southwesterly most extent is the minimum depth/height in meters and the elevation of the northeasterly most extent is the maximum.
 This field enables more naive clients to easily index and search geospatially.
 STAC compliant APIs are required to compute intersection operations with the item's geometry field, not its bbox.

 ### Properties Object